akainocode/CTF-Writeups/EasyCTF/49-shades-of-gray.md

 ![THISISANOTHERIMAGE](http://i.imgur.com/f92uiIR.png)

-We adjust one of the two arrows in order to get the r/g/b value of the color that was missing.
+We adjust one of the two arrows in order to get the shade of the color that was missing.

 ![BETYOUCANTFINDTHEIMAGE](http://i.imgur.com/osIX7T4.png)

 ![OHDANGYOUFOUDNTHEIMAGEGRATS](http://i.imgur.com/DZRNPUl.png)

-As you can see, the missing color has an r/g/b value of 80, and 80 is 50 in hex, therefore the flag was #505050
+As you can see, the missing color has a shading of 80, and 80 is 50 in hex, therefore the flag was #505050